 Charlie decided to investigate the matter, so he opened the website (see the picture of the scam page).
 His suspicions were confirmed when the website asked him to provide his username and several related key codes.
 Charlie decided to call the bank and inform them of the scam attempt.
 The scammers were caught and sentenced to jail.

 If you suspect that a website is a scam, check its address: you can view the URL of the link by placing the mouse cursor on the link (see the picture below).
 This will bring up the real URL of the link (usually displayed at the bottom of the browser or e-mail client window).
+Be careful not to accidentally click on a link.
 If the link shows something not mentioned on the page, you have reason to suspect its authenticity!

 Reading the address carefully even when it does not seem cryptic is important, as scammers count on people being careless.
 Compare the following addresses: the first could be genuine, and the one below the address of a fake website: